-- Four years of English - Three years of math (Algebra 1 or higher) - Two years of natural or physical science (including one year of lab science if offered) - One additional year of English, math or natural/physical science - Two years of social science - Four year additional courses (any area listed above, foreign language or comparative religion/philosophy)
+- Four years of English - Three years of math (Algebra 1 or higher) - Two years of natural or physical science (including one year of lab science if offered) - One additional year of English, math or natural/physical science - Two years of social science - Four year additional courses (any area listed above, foreign language or nondoctrinal religion/philosophy)

-• Complete 16 core courses.

-• Ten of the 16 core courses must be completed before the seventh semester (senior year) of high school.

-• Seven of the 10 core courses must be in English, math or natural/physical science.

-- Earn a core-course GPA of at least 2.300.
+- Complete 16 core courses. - Ten of the 16 core courses must be completed before the start of your seventh semester (senior year) of high school. - Seven of the 10 core courses must be in English, math or natural/physical science. - Earn a core-course GPA of at least 2.30. - Submit your final transcript with proof of graduation to the Eligibility Center.

-- Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division I sliding scale (see next page).

-- Graduate high school.